 State Update: (in no particular order) - last updated 05/18/18

 Nebraska - LB 1119 - This is a well drafted bill is now law!
 It was designed to create a DPC pilot program for state employees.
 It has passed both the house and senate.
 It was presented to the governor for signature on 04/11/18.

-Maryland - HB0718 and SB0531 - Are very well written and should receive broad bipartisan support by appropriately defining DPC as outside of insurance.
+Maryland - HB0718 and SB0531 - were well written and should receive broad bipartisan support by appropriately defining DPC as outside of insurance.
 Neither passed the committee level, and HB0718 was formally withdrawn after an unfavorable recommendation on 04/09/18 (Maryland also has a wonderful piece of legislation designed to call out PBMs for their lack of price transparency.)

 South Carolina - House Bill 4643 has been introduced in the 2018 session.
 It has passed the house and is at the committee level in the senate.